The University of Houston – Victoria Honors Program

 The UHV Honors Program is a program designed to supplement all UHV programs for students who are interested in academic success.
 The Honors Program provides unique opportunities for Students to work closely with faculty members, work on unique research projects, as well as prepare for careers and graduate school.

 Students in the Honors Program will have special opportunities to work closely with their professors.
 Students will, in select classes, develop special supplementary assignments and projects to take the place of regular coursework.
 Honors students do not simply do more work—they work with their teachers to do work suited to their individual needs and interests.

 Students in the Honors Program will have several advantages.
-Not only do Honors Program graduates get special recognition, but also there are special academic colloquia and social events.
+Not only do Honors Program graduates get special recognition, but also there are academic colloquia and social events.
 Honors students also have special access to a commons area.
 Honors Students also develop close relationships with their instructors and other Honors students.
 These relationships are beneficial when it comes time to apply for graduate school, internships, and jobs.

 Below are some of the details, requirements, and benefits of participating in the Honors Program.
 If you have any questions or want to join, please do not hesitate to contact me.

 Director of the UHV Honors Program